adamklen/adamklen.github.io/index.md

 ## Final scene

 Below is my final scene.
-It uses refraction, reflection, texture mapping, soft shadows, adaptive antialiasing, and phong shading.
+It uses refraction, reflection, texture mapping, soft shadows, adaptive antialiasing, and Phong shading.
 The scene features some wooden puppets being mischievous inside of their box.
 The mug, pouring water, and puppet meshes were available free online (with the puppets posed by me via Blender).

 <p align="center">
 <a href="assets/final_scene.png">